dru-r/ao3-dbh-analysis/docs/index.md

-# An ongoing analysis of Detroit: Become Human fics on AO3
+# AO3 Detroit: Become Human fanfic analysis
 Main blog program-800 with all the details maintained [here](https://program-800.tumblr.com).
 Feel free to drop any feedback there!

 ## Available analyses: